hadron-project/hadron/examples/pipeline-transactional-processing/README.md

 just kindLoadDemoApp "my-tag" # Load docker image into kind cluster. just deployDemoApp # Deploy demo app.
 Update `deployment.yaml` as needed.
 ```

+Once the demo app is up and running, you will need to publish some data to the Hadron stream in order to see it in action.
+Let's use the Hadron CLI for this: `just runCli`.
+Once this command completes, your shell will be connected to a Hadron CLI instance running within the kind cluster with credentials in place for accessing the Hadron cluster.

+To learn how to publish data, execute `hadron stream pub -h`.
+Remember that the Pipeline defined for this demo is only triggered for events of type `service.created`, so publishing events with a different event type will not trigger the consumers running in the demo app.